 - 1. Write clearly and correctly in formats appropriate for communication professionals - 2.
 Speak clearly and correctly in presentations or other formats appropriate for communication professionals - 3.
 Produce effective visual content for varied audiences and formats - 4.
 Gather and critically analyze information from diverse sources - 5.
 Understand and apply legal and ethical principles related to communication - 6.
-Use current media technologies and understand their social and cultural influences the Department Head or designated faculty member, who will upload the data to TaskStream or other University-designated portal.
+Use current media technologies and understand their social and cultural influences implemented accordingly.